pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

     * **NSX Authentication**: Select the authentication mode, either **Local User Authentication** or **Certificate Authentication**.
     * **NSX Username** and **NSX Password**: If you selected **Local User Authentication**, enter the NSX Manager user name and password.
     * **NSX Manager Principal Identity Certificate** and **NSX Manager Principal Identity Private Key**: If you selected **Certificate Authentication**, enter the NSX Manager Principal Identity Certificate and Private Key.
 For more information, see [Generating and Registering the NSX Manager Superuser Principal Identity Certificate and Key](./nsxt-generate-pi-cert.html).
     * **Use NSX Policy API**: Select this option to use the NSX Policy API instead of the NSX Management API.
-For more information, see [Considerations for Using the NSX Policy API with TKGI](./nsxt-policy-api-considerations.html).
+For more information, see [Considerations for Using the NSX Policy API with {{ vars.product_short }}](./nsxt-policy-api-considerations.html).
     * **NSX CA Cert**: Provide the CA certificate in PEM format that authenticates to the NSX server.
 Copy the contents of the NSX CA certificate that you generated in [Generate and Register the NSX Management SSL Certificate and Private Key](./nsxt-3-0-install.html#nsxt30-mgmt-ssl) to this field.

 1. Configure the following folder names: